Biomechanic Concepts for the Scholar:

-IRFS offers feudal biomechanics and calisthenics programs for the scholar- for those with a modern holistic approach to authentic martial arts training, minus the combative elements.
+IRFS offers elite biomechanics and calisthenics programs for the scholar- for those with a modern holistic approach to authentic martial arts training, minus the combative elements.

-Enhance internal power and precision, integrating intent/fascia connectivity with sophisticated martial structures.
-Factual Chinese “internal” martial arts- develop distinct core muscle control, also known as the ancient Chinese military commander’s waist.
-The feudal body method/Dantian mechanics functions under stress, building efficiency in fitness aspects or combative dynamics.
-Feudal Biomechanics improve the habitual movement patterns that are inefficient in contemporary times.
-Elite calisthenics teaches new patterns using powerful, sophisticated and repeated movement.
-Control of muscle/tendon networks along the meridian pathways is enhanced with the understanding of Dantian control methods and advanced coordination of every segment of the human body.
+Feudal “internal” martial arts- develop distinct core muscle control, also known as the ancient Chinese military commander’s waist.
+The feudal body method/Dantian, improves sequential coordination of upper and lower limb movements with coherent patterns of muscle activation.
 Traditionally, the Dantian is the energy and gravitational center in humans located approximately three fingers width below the navel and towards the center of the body.
 The Dantian is surrounded by unique layers of muscles and the vital organs within the lower abdominal region.
 Dantian Control develops accurate coordination of the internal abdominal muscles with complex martial movement/connecting the brain with the gut, which modern science considers to be “the Second Brain” and the Enteric Nervous System.
 The gut, like the brain, contains hundreds of millions of neurons and regulates not only digestion but cognitive function as well as effective defensive response to the environment.
 The ancient commander’s waist descends from the Armor era, improving short-range power release, stability, and weapons control.
-The specialized rotations and muscular layers develop distinctly from modern exercise or martial art systems.
-Well-preserved feudal systems retain elite biomechanics, endured through hardships of ancient dynasties.
-The sophisticated and scientific body mechanics are still practical for all walks of life.
+Feudal Biomechanics improve the habitual movement patterns that are inefficient in contemporary times.
+Elite calisthenics teaches new patterns using powerful, sophisticated and efficient movement.

-Our programs are categorized with a modern warrior athletic approach (focus on elite drills and mechanics minus historical routine work, geared solely for self-defense) or with a feudal approach (concise or comprehensive historical routine work integrated with all martial aspects).
+Our programs are categorized with a modern athletic approach (focus on strength conditioning and mechanics minus historical routine work) or with a historical scientific approach (concise or comprehensive historical routine work integrated with all martial aspects).

-IRFS provides a modern or feudal approach to martial applications- with insight unparalleled in contemporary Internal Martial Arts culture.
+IRFS provides a modern or ancient approach to martial applications- with insight unparalleled in contemporary Internal Martial Arts culture.